darwino/darwino-documentation/Setting-Up.md

 -   Maven as your build tool.

+-   NodeJS and NPM for JavaScript client development

 Unless specified otherwise, all the installation instructions assume a Microsoft Windows environment, with the software being installed on `c:\Darwino`.
 However, most of the instructions work identically on other platforms such as Apple macOS